Graduate Courses in Criminal Justice (CRIJ)

 6332 Criminal Justice Theory (3-0).
 Overview of the major paradigms focusing on the causes of crime and deviant behavior with special attention given to the social, political, and intellectual philosophies within which each perspective arose.
 Students discuss criminological theories from a philosophy of science perspective, focusing upon such issues as theory construction, theoretical integration, and the formal evaluation of theory.

-6334 Research Methods in Security Studies (3-0).
+6334 Research Methods and Statistics in Security Studies (3-0).
 Research methods with application to intelligence, homeland security, criminal justice, and other security-related interests.
 (Credit may not be earned for this course and Intelligence, Security Studies, and Analysis 6305, Security Studies 6305, or Border Security 6334.)

 6339 Police in Society (3-0).
 An examination of the evolution of police in modern society with a special emphasis given to the role police play in contemporary society.
 Current research examining the function of the police and trends and techniques in policing are examined.